 Wholesale Distribution & Services

-IT/infrastructure, Business Integration, Business Intelligence, Business Resiliency, Enabling Business Flexibility, Enterprise Resource Planning, High Availability , Information Infrastructure, Optimizing IT, Optimizing IT
+IT/infrastructure, Business Integration, BA - Business Intelligence, Business Resiliency, Enabling Business Flexibility, Enterprise Resource Planning, High Availability , Information Infrastructure, Optimizing IT, Optimizing IT

 IBM Business Partner:

 Headquartered in Zurich, Switzerland, but with a strong Asian presence for more than 140 years, DKSH focuses on providing market expansion services for its business partners.
 It specializes in helping companies bring products and services to market.
 Operating in 35 countries, DKSH has 540 locations in the Asia-Pacific region, and 20 in Europe and the Americas.
 The organization consists of four business units: Consumer Goods, Healthcare, Performance Materials and Technology.
 Employing 22,000 people, DKSH achieved sales of CHF 8,576 million in 2009 (approximately 8,270 million US dollars).

 After its merger in 2002, DKSH found that its heterogeneous, unconnected IT systems were preventing it from capitalizing on economies of scale and causing inconsistent levels of IT performance at different locations.
 Employees were spending too much time and effort consolidating information across the fragmented Enterprise Resource Planning (ERP) systems.
 These were inhibiting reliable company-wide reporting and monitoring, making it difficult to identify potential process improvements.
 Disaster recovery capabilities did not meet the company’s aggressive growth needs.